 Near the end of the movie, when Whiplash found himself defeated by Iron Man and War Machine, he sets off his suit and all the drones surrounding him to detonate, prompting Tony and Rhodes to fly away very quickly.
 Vanko could have had the drones on an instantaneous timer, ensuring that Tony and Rhodes would also be destroyed, but instead chose a delayed timer.
 Why?
 This gives Vanko more than enough time to simply disengage the explosive device in his own suit and escape himself, with no witnesses to his survival.

-On the other hand, Vanko had proven capable to hack everything in Hammertech's arsenal.
+On the other hand, Vanko had proven capable to hack everything in HammerTech's arsenal.
 What's not to say he hadn't hacked the Ex-Wife so it would not work?
 Of note, Vanko's visor was quick enough to protect his face from Tony's automatic guns, but he didn't even bother to put it on during the Ex-Wife.
 Maybe he knew it's going to splutter?

-The other guns were only manufactured by Hammertech, but are real-life guns that have their own designers that worked out all the kinks.
-The Ex-Wife was the only one designed by Hammertech.
+The other guns were only manufactured by HammerTech, but are real-life guns that have their own designers that worked out all the kinks.
+The Ex-Wife was the only one designed by HammerTech.

-I always got the impression that Hammer was fine with conventional weapons - it's when he tried to get fancy like Stark (as with the Powered Armor or the Ex-wife) that he crashed and burned (he's probably not that hot with computer stuff either, going by Vanko...)
+I always got the impression that Hammer was fine with conventional weapons - it's when he tried to get fancy like Stark (as with the Powered Armor or the Ex-Wife) that he crashed and burned (he's probably not that hot with computer stuff either, going by Vanko...)

-Given that he's a highly successful weapons manufacturer that seems probable.
+Given that he's a highly successful weapons manufacturer, that seems probable.

 An additional bit of Brilliance that lends itself to a bit of Fridge Logic.
 The Ex-Wife is mentioned to be designed to bust bunkers.
-Why it would be so strangely designed so that it can't be fired out of any known launcher but the one we see mounted on the War Machine suit is a mystery, but I digress.
+Why it would be so strangely designed so that it can't be fired out of any known launcher, but the one we see mounted on the War Machine suit is a mystery, but I digress.
 You don't bust bunkers from ten yards away.
 Most explosive weapons nowadays have a minimum distance they have to travel before they arm themselves, to stop soldiers from blowing themselves up.
 Rhodes firing that thing at point-blank range practically guaranteed that a) it wouldn't have time to get up to full armor-penetrating speed and b) the warhead wouldn't be armed.
 The Fridge Logic comes in when you realize that as a member of the military, Rhodes should have known this.

 The really sad thing is, the Ex-Wife appears to be based upon the rocket Tony used in the first movie, via the Mark III, to take out a tank.
 Hammer is trying to ape a design that was outdated by the end of the movie it appeared in.

-Pay attention to the hallway during the Black Widow flight scene.
+Pay attention to the hallway during the Black Widow fight scene.
 After Happy beats his one guy, there's a guy strung up from the ceiling who wasn't there before.
 While he was polishing his guy off, Widow beat up even more guards. — Jonn

 I just got the reference to John McCain's statement during the economic collapse of September, 2008, when Pepper's on the phone after returning from Monaco trying to salvage the company - "Yes, but the fundamentals of the company are very, very strong."
 I hadn't noticed that previously because the line is so perfect to the situation that it doesn't seem forced or worked-in at all.

-With Ivan Vanko/Whiplash's suit, it only has the whips as weapons, and nothing else.
+With Vanko/Whiplash's suit, it only has the whips as weapons, and nothing else.
 Granted, the first suit was just constructed in his Russian home, with no logical way to add ranged weapons whatsoever without giving himself away, but he could have stuck a few missiles in his second Powered Armor.
 Then, looking at Iron Man's loadout, it suddenly makes sense why he only uses the whips: most of the weaponry Tony uses is ranged and explosive.
-If Tony unleashes a missile, he either misses and cause a lot of collatoral damage, or hits Vanko and damages both of them.
+If Tony unleashes a missile, he either misses and causes a lot of collateral damage, or hits Vanko and damages both of them.
 The whips are designed so that Vanko can keep Tony close so that he is limited to punches and repulsor blasts, and mangles his armor at the same time.